godotengine/godot-docs/tutorials/shaders/visual_shaders.rst

 .. image:: img/vs_node_group_contents_example.webp

-Once you're done editing the group's contents, you can go back to the main view using the button at the right in the toolbar:
+Once you're done editing the group's contents, you can go back to the main view using the button on the right in the toolbar:

 .. image:: img/vs_node_group_contents_exit.webp